glebbash/carrot-blog/posts/lo/devlog-11.md

 Supporting full WASM 1.0 compliance makes no sense for now and I don't plan to look into compile time execution for near future.

 So the code is in a limbo state for now.
-And I am undecided whether I should keep or remove it.
+And I am undecided whether I should keep it or remove it.

 ### 📈 Code size increase

 Using `npx kloc src` and some GitHub commit searching I found out that code amount increased from ~6KLOC to ~11KLOC in the past 5 months which makes me kinda 😭 as I want to make the compiler as small as possible.

 Introducing the AST creation step added ~2KLOC to match the same features.
-That's about what I was expecting when deciding not to do AST in before.
+That's about what I was expecting when deciding not to do AST before.

-And addition of formatter brough ~1KLOC but it is definetely a big plus for the compiler.
+Addition of the formatter brough ~1KLOC but it is definetely a big plus for the compiler.

 > Because AST interpreter didn't work out, AST creation is now only needed for codegen and formatter which makes formatter cost actually ~3KLOC 🫠